-With people worldwide tightening up their budgets and spending less, ‘buy now, pay later’ (BNPL) arrangements have become more of a necessity than a choice.
+As people worldwide tighten their budgets and spend less, ‘buy now, pay later’ (BNPL) arrangements have become more of a necessity than a choice.
 One company that has made a significant impact within this type of payment niche in recent years is the Swedish firm, Klarna.

 Throughout this article, we’re going to take a look at the most important details relating to the firm so that you can decide whether you’d like to invest in Klarna.
-We’ll dive into all the key areas, such as the company statistics, revenue, and everything you need to know about the Klarna IPO (initial public offering).
+We’ll dive into all the key areas, including company statistics, revenue, and everything you need to know about the Klarna IPO (Initial Public Offering).

 What is Klarna and how does it work?